All Episodes

 The only people they won't limit will be unions and the trial lawyers.

-If they start if they if they start capping pay and bonuses uh and so forth, I mean, where do they think New York gets the city to run its welfare state?
+I mean, where do they think New York gets the city to run its welfare state?

-Mr. Sturdley, you look frustrated in there and have a what's the question?
+Mr. Sturdley, you look frustrated in there and have a, what's the question?

-What Obama realizes is that there are far many millions more people who can be made to hate Wall Street and applaud Obama for cutting them down to size.
+Well, what Obama realizes is that there are far many millions more people who can be made to hate Wall Street and applaud Obama for cutting them down to size.

 He can still get money from the unions.

-He can still get money from the trial lawyers, he can get money from Hollywood.
+He can still get money from the trial lawyers.

 He can get money from anywhere.